-Set the -W SilentInstallType.value parameter to specify the installation scenario; that is, whether you are upgrading from EAServer 5.x to 5.2, adding additional features to an existing 5.2 installation, or installing a new version of 5.2.
+Set the -W SilentInstallType.value parameter to specify the installation scenario; that is, whether you are upgrading from EAServer 5.0 to 5.2, adding additional features to an existing 5.2 installation, or installing a new version of 5.2.
 Table 3-2 lists allowable values.

-Table 3-2: Install types
+Table 3-2: installation types

-Value Scenario InstallFull To install a full EAServer 5.2 installation or to install additional features to an existing EAServer 5.2 installation.
-The features you select will be installed or reinstalled.
+Value Scenario InstallFull Create a new installation, or install additional features to an existing EAServer 5.2 installation.
+The features you select are installed or reinstalled.
 InstallUpgrade Upgrade from an earlier version of EAServer.
-The features you select will be installed or reinstalled.
-You should select the features that match the existing installation.
+The features you select are installed or reinstalled.
+Select the features that match the existing installation.
 For example, if the debug server files are installed, you must select this option to upgrade those files.
 InstallLicense Update the EAServer 5.2 license with new license keys.
 Use this option to upgrade from one edition of EAServer to another, for example, from the Developer Edition to the Advanced Edition.
 When running with this option, the installer creates or modifies the license file only.
 No other files are installed.

-Install location
+installation location